 HMMER is at the forefront of sequence-only based methods for detecting distant relatives.
 This tool is used to construct the PFAM (protein families) database.

 Find the link to the PFAM entry for the Globin family from your HMMER search results.
+Or visit the page directly here.
 Click on the HMM Logo link and determine the most conserved residues in this family.